What is a Calibrater?

 The Torque Limiting Screwdriver (TLS) is preset at the factory to approximately 4 Newton meters (Nm) torque and is marked with a red cap.
 Units set to 3 Nm are marked with a black cap.
 When the TLS clutch releases, it is an indication to the mechanic that the preset torque has been reached.
 The Torque Limiting Screwdriver can also be used to check the preset torque of power screwdrivers.

-How to inspect your calibrater
+How to inspect your Calibrater

 Check the following prior to each use of the Calibrater.
-If deficencies are noted in any of the following areas, consult the Maintenance and Repair sections of this manual.
+If deficencies are noted in any of the following areas, consult the Maintenance and Repair sections of the manual.
 Replace damaged, worn, or missing parts immediately.

 - Make sure that the yellow release torque indicators point to zero.
 To do this, move one indicator at a time up against the wand.
 Each indicator should point to within 1/4 of the smallest division of zero.